-This information has remained consistent with the MedStar Health fiscal year 2007 and 2008 reports.
-Physician leadership and case management staff continued to identify several areas of concern:
+This information has remained consistent with the MedStar Health fiscal year 2008 and 2009 reports.
+Physician leadership and case management staff continued to identify several areas of concern, along with two new ones:

-- Timely placement of patients in need of inpatient psychiatry services - Limited availability of outpatient psychiatry services - Limited availability of hospice care - Limited availability of inpatient and outpatient substance abuse treatment - Medication assistance, transportation assistance, durable medical equipment, skilled nursing services in the home and/or at rehab facilities - Limited health care services for the homeless - Limited health care services for undocumented residents
+- Timely placement of patients in need of inpatient psychiatry services - Limited availability of outpatient psychiatry services - Limited availability of hospice care - Limited availability of inpatient and outpatient substance abuse treatment - Medication assistance, transportation assistance, durable medical equipment, skilled nursing services in the home and/or at rehab facilities - Limited health care services for the homeless - Limited health care services for undocumented residents - Limited access to hemodialysis - Limited availability of outpatient diagnostic testing and specialty services (ophthalmology, dental, orthopaedic, etc)

-Explanation of Subsidies
+9. Explanation of Subsidies